mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.2.0/protocol/hangzhou.md

  | ["Fail_timelock"];
 </SyntaxTitle>

-A type for the result of chest opening, see `Tezos.open_chest`
+A type for the result of chest opening, see `Mavryk.open_chest`

 ### New primitives